 - Trinket Tray And Pencil Holder - Free Pattern

-Back to our Valentine’s placemats.
-This pattern for placemat is super simple, in fact these diy placemats are probably the easiest home sewing project you could ever do (in addition to this pillowcase).
-I know I say that a lot these days, but really, trust me on this one.
-Super simple.
-Like 2-stitching-lines simple.
-Let me show you how to make a set of reversible placemats in under 30 minutes!
+Back to our placemats.
+This pattern for placemat is super simple, in fact these diy placemats are probably the easiest home sewing project you could ever do - mix and match with this pillow cover and these diy napkins!

-These cute and super fast diy placemats will add a little color and style to our Valentines dinner – the easy way!
-Actually, I did not want to use them just on Valentines day, so I skipped the hearts on fabric and used one of my fav floral prints from my stash (it sparkles!
-But I can’t convince my camera to show that, sorry.
-Looks like you’ll have to take my word for it LOL).
-This way, I can always add a few pompoms, a heart decoration and here it is, a perfect Valentines' dinner setting.
+I made these cute and super fast diy placemats to add a little color and style to our Valentines' dinner - the easy way!
+Actually, I did not want to use them just on Valentine's day, so I skipped the hearts on fabric and used one of my fav floral prints from my stash (it sparkles!
+But I can't convince my camera to show that, sorry.
+Looks like you'll have to take my word for it LOL).
+This way, I can always add a few pompoms, a heart decoration and here it is - a perfect Valentines' dinner setting.
 And they mix and match so well with this diy Valentines mug rug!

 What is the Best Size for A Diy Placemat?